 He served as U.S. Deputy Secretary of Education from 2001-2003, acting as the department’s chief operating officer and managing 5,000 employees anda $100 billion annual budget.
 Previously at the Education Department, he had served as Assistant Secretary for management and budget, chief financial officer and in other key leadership positions.

-Hansen’s previous private sector experience includes service as president and chairman of Scantron Corp. and Global Scholar, providers of assessment and survey solutions to education, commercial and government organizations internationally.
+Hansen’s previous private sector experience includes service as president and chairman of Scantron Corp. and Global Scholar, providers of assessment and survey solutions to education, commercial, and government organizations internationally.
 He also co-founded, with former U.S. Education Secretary Rod Paige, an education-related consulting firm.
 Additionally, he was senior vice president and managing director of the state and local education solutions for Affiliated Computer Services, a Fortune 500 company.
 Hansen also was president of the Education Finance Council, a trade association representing state-based student finance organizations.

-Hansen currently serves on the board of the Forum for the Future of Higher Education, which hosts the Aspen Symposium.
-He also is on the boards of The National Urban League, Million Meal Movement (formerly Kids Against Hunger), the George W. Romney Institute of Public Management at Brigham Young University, and Youth For Tomorrow.
+Hansen currently serves on the board of the Forum for the Future of Higher Education, which hosts the Aspen Symposium, and on the boards of the Jackie Robinson Foundation, the National Urban League, Million Meal Movement (formerly Kids Against Hunger), the George W. Romney Institute of Public Management at Brigham Young University, and Youth For Tomorrow.

 Hansen also served as an advisory board member for the University of Virginia Curry School of Education, Southern Virginia University, and BYU-Idaho.
 He served on the boards of several nonprofit organizations including The Education Sector, Reading Is Fundamental, the National Guard Youth Foundation, ThanksUSA, and the United Way of Central Indiana.